 At baptism the Church community proclaims the Word of God.
-The Gospels are the written recordings of our ancestors in faith.
-They wrote out of love for their people, so that all might know and believe in the risen Lord.
+The Gospels are the testimonies of our ancestors in faith.
+They wrote out of love so that all might know and believe in the risen Lord.
 What words express your love for our child?
 Write a baptismal 'love letter' to your child which will be opened at his/her Confirmation.